nick-roberson/chains/README.md

 Overall this is dead simple, throw your prompt into the prompt.txt file and run the app.
 It will generate a chain message for you using whatever extra information that it can find in the knowledge base.

 I have left out the extra data that I have trained on because it is not my data to share.
-If you would like to train your own model you can aggregate your own data and train it by running the service and using the /train endpoint.
+If you would like to update your own model you can aggregate your own data and train it by running the service and using the `/reload` endpoint, providing an optional `test_prompt` parameter to see how the extra data may have affected the models output.

 ![alt text](images/sample.png)